-- (b) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (c) Once the Employer has responded to a vacation request, no further changes will be allowed unless mutually agreed otherwise.
+- (b) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (c) Once the Employer has responded to a vacation request, no further changes will be allowed unless mutually agreed otherwise. - (d) The number of staff allowed to be on vacation at the same time will be determined by the home.
+The number will not be unduly restrictive. - (e) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the Employee's vacation period if the information is known by the Employer.

-- (d) The number of staff allowed to be on vacation at the same time will be determined by the home.
-The number will not be unduly restrictive. - (e) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the employee's vacation period, if the information is known by the Employer. - (f) Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
-The Employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (g) Subject to operational requirements, the Employer will give consideration to employee requests for vacation between the period December 15 and January 15, provided the employee will be fulfilling their commitment to work either Christmas or New Year's.
+- (f) Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
+The Employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the Employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The Employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the Employee's original vacation. - (g) Subject to operational requirements, the Employer will give consideration to an employee's request for vacation between the period December 15 and January 15, provided the Employee will be fulfilling their commitment to work either Christmas or New Year's.

 Notwithstanding the above, employees may request vacation over Christmas and New Year's with the intent that they would get Christmas and New Year's off.
 Such request shall not be unreasonably denied.
 Preference will be given to more senior employees.
-Employees wishing such consideration shall make such request by April 15th.
-If no employee requests vacation over Christmas and New Year's by April 15th with the intent that they would get Christmas and New Year's off, they may make this request after April 15th and, pending operational requirements, such request shall not be unreasonably denied.
+Employees wishing such consideration shall make such request by October 1.